SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversioncontextinfo.md

 ## IContactInfo CRMCompany

 Read-only.
-The sale’s customer info | more detailed information than is provided by the ISaleInfo object.
+The sale’s customer info - more detailed information than is provided by the ISaleInfo object.

 ## IProjectInfo CRMProject

 Read-only.
-The sales related project info (if any).
+The sales-related project info (if any).

 ## ForeignKeyInfo[] ForeignKeys

-The foreign keys that is related to this quote.
+The foreign keys that are related to this quote.

-Contact keys, project keys, sales keys and quotekeys.
+Contact keys, project keys, sales keys, and quotekeys.

 ## int EISConnectionId

-The id of the EIS Connection in the CRM system.
+The ID of the EIS Connection in the CRM system.

 ## string EISConnectionGuid